 The third game, Outbreak: The Nightmare Chronicles, is more single-player focused than the previous games.
 It has fixed static camera angles and takes place in a series of seperate independent rooms (similar to the early Resident Evil games), unlike the 2nd game where each location was a single continuous map.
 Players take the role of Lydia, an off-duty cop and one of the survivors from the second game, who finds herself seperated from her group and taking shelter in an old mansion in the countryside, which seems to have ties to the origins of the outbreak.
 It was released on April 2nd, 2018.

-The fourth game, Outbreak: Lost Hope, changes from the fixed camera third-person perspective of the previous two games to a more modern over-the-shoulder camera.
+The fourth game, Outbreak: Lost Hope, changes from the fixed camera third-person perspective of the previous two games to a more modern Always Over the Shoulder camera.
 Players take the role of Gwen, a mother searching for her missing daughter Hope after a car crash in the zombie-infested countryside.
 It was released on April 22nd, 2019.

 The fifth game, Outbreak: Epidemic (originally titled Outbreak: Pandemic until real life events made a change of title seem prudent), continues with the previous game's over-the-shoulder camera gameplay, while returning to the mission-based co-op gameplay of the second game.
 It follows a 3rd new group of survivors: Gwen (from Lost Hope), Tom, Kara, and Renault.
 It came out on Early Access on July 9th, 2019, and saw a full release on February 11, 2020.